Reduce The Symptoms of Migraines With Chronic Migraine Treatment

 - Muscle stiffness

-Anyone who is familiar with the symptoms of migraines knows exactly how much dread comes with this stage.
+Anyone who is familiar with these symptoms knows exactly how much dread comes with this stage.

-In this second stage of the migraine, the severity and intensity of the chronic headache starts to build.
+In this second stage, the severity and intensity of the chronic headache starts to build.
 The aura can last anywhere between 5 minutes to 1 hour, and at this stage the symptoms start to impact your vision, sensations, movements, and speech.
 They include:

 - Having difficulty speaking clearly